 Once you have an idea of what type of business you want to start, it’s important to research market demand and competition.
 Determine if there is a need for your product or service and identify your target audience.
 Research your competition and identify what sets you apart from them.
 Look for gaps in the market that you can fill, or areas where you can offer a unique value proposition to your customers.

 Identify potential clients or customers Identifying potential clients or customers is crucial to the success of your location-independent business.
-Determine who your ideal customer is and where you can find them.
-Consider how you will reach them, whether it’s through social media, email marketing, or other channels.
 Networking and building relationships with potential clients or customers can also help you grow your business.

 Set realistic goals and expectations